Contact clerking team

 • NHS v A Turkish Company (2020) – dispute over supply of 400,000 surgical gowns to the NHS

-• SPI North v Swiss Post International (UK) Ltd and Asendia UK Ltd - long-running £17m claim against two national postal operators for breach of exclusive distribution contract; [2019] EWCA Civ 7 [2019] 1 WLR 2865 (whether non-admission in Defence requires reasonable enquiry into facts); [2019] EWHC 2004 (Ch) (amendment to statements of case and summary judgment); [2020] EWHC 3268 (Ch) (application for summary judgment)
+• SPI North v Swiss Post International (UK) Ltd and Asendia UK Ltd – multimillion pound claim for damages for breach of exclusive distribution contract against two national postal services ; [2019] EWCA Civ 7 [2019] 1 WLR 2865 (whether non-admission in Defence requires reasonable enquiry into facts); [2019] EWHC 2004 (Ch) (amendment to statements of case and summary judgment); [2020] EWHC 3268 (Ch) (application for summary judgment)

 • An NHS Foundation Trust v A Company (2018) – dispute as to whether Payment by Results applied to two subcontracts